Made in Cambodia Market

 Phare at the Made in Cambodia Market

-And best of all Phare the Cambodian Circus occasionally shows up for pop-up performances, and has been since the 2013 launch of the Made in Cambodia Market.
+Phare, The Cambodian Circus has been a supporter since the 2013 launch of the Made in Cambodia Market with occasional surprise pop-up performances.
 These performances are a snippet of what our incredible artist can do and we can promise that you will be left intrigued, amazed and wanting to see more.
-The troupe will be there for you to chat to along with members of our staff who will be happy to give you more info about our nightly performances.

 We fully support local businesses with locally produced goods, providing training and jobs to local crafts people and that is exactly what can be found at Made in Cambodia Market.